corsairmarks/serpentoid_portraits_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.6 "Orion," the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.8 "Gemini," the latest version when this was written.
 Updates include:

 * Update the namelist to account for all built-in army types, remove obsolete entries
 * Update the custom starting system initializer, including all four primitive civilizations and the extra armies to make them more difficult to (re-)conquer